Automattic/jetpack/readme.txt

 = 1.3.1 =
 Fixed XSS problem on the settings page.
 Upgrade recommended.
-Warning: if you use them, you will have to enable mfunc, mclude and dynamic-cached-content on the settings page in the next release.
+Warning: if you use them, you will have to enable mfunc, mclude and dynamic-cached-content on the settings page in the next major release (1.4).

 == Changelog ==